 You may be having trouble because “.tar” files aren’t zipped; they are their own file type.
 Opening a .tar file can be frustrating, especially because the command you can use to open it has a lot of options.

 In this guide, we’re going to help you overcome that frustration.
-We’ll discuss what tar files are, how you can create a compressed file and how you can open one using the tar command in Linux.
+We’ll discuss how you can create a compressed file and how you can open one using the tar command in Linux.

 A tar file is a special format that groups files into one.
 It’s similar to a .zip file in that it can hold multiple files, but it is its own file type.
 Tar files have the suffix .tar or .tar.gz.